dgvirtual/bonfire2-pages-module/README.md

 2. Copy the directory `Pages` to `app/Modules` directory of your project (or another directory, if the $appModules points to another one in your installation).

-3. Copy file `pages.php` to `themes/Admin/Search/pages.php`.

-4. Update your `app/Config/Autoload.php` file's `$psr4` array to help Codeigniter autoloader to find the Pages module: add a key-value pair `'App\Modules\Pages' => APPPATH .
+3. Update your `app/Config/Autoload.php` file's `$psr4` array to help Codeigniter autoloader to find the Pages module: add a key-value pair `'App\Modules\Pages' => APPPATH .
 'Modules/Pages',` to the array.
 So, your `$psr4` array should look something like this:

     ```
     public $psr4 = [